-In electric arc welding, as you know, an electrical source is used to process welding.
+In electric arc welding, welder use an electrical source to process welding.

 Welding is not as simple as it seems.
 A phenomenon is working behind the whole process for producing that intense heat to melt the metals.